sarkadava/MotionTrackingPipeline_Workshop_ZAS2025/README.md

 ### Did I not address your problem?

-If you have encountered a problem that is not listed here, please let me know.
+If you have encountered a problem that is not listed here, please let me know - ideally **before** Wednesday.
 I will do my best to help you out.
 You can reach me via email *kadava[et]leibniz-zas[dot]de*